Joker eye color. The Dark Knight

 All versions of the Joker

-External signs: White skin; ruby lips forever stretched into a wide smile; a long nose, protruding chin.
+External signs: White skin; ruby lips, forever stretched into a wide smile; a long nose, elongated chin.

-Sexual Orientation: Heterosexual.
-Claims to have been married and that his wife died in an accident.
+Sexual orientation: Hetero.
+Claims that he was married and that his wife died in an accident.
 He sincerely rejoices when he has to deal with female opponents (which does not prevent him from treating them with no less cruelty than everyone else).
-He is not indifferent to some inhabitants of Arkham, which, as a rule, horrifies them.
-Since the 90s, his constant girlfriend has been Harley Quinn, a former Arkham psychiatrist who sacrificed her career and sanity for the Joker and became his obedient slave.
+He is partial to some of the inhabitants of “Arkham”, which, as a rule, terrifies them.
+Since the 90s, his constant girlfriend is Harley Quinn, a former Arkham psychiatrist who sacrificed her career and sanity for the Joker and became his obedient slave.
 He periodically throws her out of the window, but otherwise they have an almost perfect relationship.

 Favorite clothes: Purple suit and hat, yellow vest, yellow or green shirt, white gloves.